 However, COVID-19 will limit the use of the 2021 PIT as a public engagement tool for a number of reasons.
 First, as COVID-19 cases, hospitalizations, and deaths continue to climb there has been an increase in stay-at-home orders, a trend that we expect to continue through the holidays and January.
 For this reason, voluntary participation in a PIT count may not be legal.
 Even where there is no stay-at-home order and the CoC has implemented procedures to minimize risk of infection, volunteers are likely to be wary of participating in this event.
 At a most basic level, it contradicts prevailing public health guidance of staying at home and socially distanced from others as much as possible.
 In addition, many volunteers may be older adults or have medical conditions that put them at increased risk of severe illness should they become infected with COVID-19.
-Also, college students, who often make up a large percentage of PIT volunteers, may not be on campus or their movement may be restricted by their universities.

 This will likely result in two outcomes.
 First, volunteer recruitment and turnout will likely be lower than prior years, and second, potential volunteers who feel that an agency is willing to unnecessarily risk their health may be unwilling to lend their support to future PITs and to that agency generally.